 - For Users

-ICANotes and the American Recovery and Reinvestment Act – How will it benefit you?
+ICANotes and the HITECH Act Incentive Programs– How can these programs benefit you?

-The incentive payments may be increased by 10% if Physicians predominantly furnish services in an area designated by the Secretary as a health shortage area.
+The incentive payments may be increased by 10% if physicians predominantly furnish services in an area designated by the Secretary as a health shortage area.
 Generally, hospital-based Physicians are not eligible for the incentives and bonuses.